BIGJRA/BIGJRA.github.io/rejuv.md

     -   Bulldoze
     -   Rock Slide

-So, you’ll probably be faster than this guy.
-With only 110/80 on the physical side, it’s not too hard to whittle its shields, then its entire health bar down with some decent STAB moves.
+So, you'll probably be faster than this guy.
+With only 110/80 on the physical side, it's not too hard to whittle its shields, then its entire health bar down with some decent STAB moves.

-Once you’re free, head to the gate in Sheridan, and enter the spring.
+Once you're free, head to the gate in Sheridan, and enter the spring.

 Spring of Purification